chadsec1/decoyim/PHILOSOPHY.md

-# The philosophy, mission, guidelines and goals of CoyIM
+# The philosophy, mission, guidelines and goals of DecoyIM

-This document aims to expand a bit on the philosophy we use when developing CoyIM - what the mission is, and guidelines for what features we choose to include or not include.
+This document aims to expand a bit on the philosophy we use when developing DecoyIM - what the mission is, and guidelines for what features we choose to include or not include.
 It is not a manifesto, and it's an evolving document.

-The first thing to keep in mind is that CoyIM is not primarily a general purpose chat client.
+The first thing to keep in mind is that DecoyIM is not primarily a general purpose chat client.
 We are not aiming to compete with Facebook Messenger, or Skype, or Pidgin, or WhatsApp, or Slack, or many of the other clients out there.
 Or at least, we don't aim to compete with them for general purpose chatting needs.
 We